Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Experiment

 \subsection{Experiment Setting}

 We followed the original setting in MMConv~\cite{DBLP:conf/sigir/LiaoLZHC21}, which divides dialogues into three chunks: $3,500$ for training, $606$ for validation, and $1,000$ for testing.
 Following the former studies~\cite{DBLP:conf/mm/LiaoM0HC18,DBLP:conf/mm/NieWHWT19}, we treated every utterance of agents in the conversations as a target response and utilized its former two-turn utterances as the given context.
 We employed the pretrained BART-large\footnote{https://huggingface.co/facebook/bart-large.} model with 12 layers for encoder and decoder, respectively.
 For optimization, we utilized the adaptive moment estimation (Adam) optimizer and set the learning rate as $1e$-$5$.
 Moreover, we \mbox{fine-tuned} the proposed DKMD on the basis of the training and validation dataset with $100$ epochs, and reported the performance on the testing dataset.
 In addition, we implemented our DKMD by Pytorch~\cite{DBLP:conf/nips/PaszkeGMLBCKLGA19} and conducted all experiments on a server equipped with 8 NVIDIA A100 GPUs.
-Following existing methods~\cite{DBLP:conf/mm/NieWHWT19,DBLP:conf/mm/HeLLCXHY20,DBLP:conf/mm/ZhangLGLWN21}, we adopted BLEU-\emph{N}~\cite{DBLP:conf/acl/PapineniRWZ02} where \emph{N} varies from $1$ to $4$, and Nist~\cite{10.5555/1289189.1289273} as evaluation metrics.
-In particular, both BLEU-\emph{N} and Nist can measure the similarity between the generated and target responses, and higher BLEU-\emph{N} and Nist scores denote the more \emph{n}-gram overlap between the generated and target responses~\cite{DBLP:conf/mm/HeLLCXHY20}.